kube-reporting/metering-operator/Documentation/manual-install.md

 ./hack/olm-uninstall.sh
 ```

 **Note**: You must run the olm-uninstall.sh script to uninstall.
-Not doing may result in inability to re-install Metering correctly.
+Not doing so may result in inability to re-install Metering correctly.

 For more details on what this is doing, see the [OLM install guide][olm-install]